-How can I get involved in prevention?
+How can I get involved in preventing gender-based violence?

-Some prevention ideas:
+Some more prevention ideas

-Inspired by: the work by many others, including Project Respect, Jackson Katz and the White Ribbon Campaign.
+Inspired by the work by many others, including Project Respect, Jackson Katz, and the White Ribbon Campaign.

-- Take responsibility for how much power you have, how much space you take up and your actions and behaviours.
+- Take responsibility for how much power you have, how much space you take up, and your actions and behaviours.
 Learn about the connection between privilege and violence.
-Do you contribute to or oppose violence with your actions, words or silence?
+Ask yourself: “Do I contribute to, or oppose violence with my actions, words or silence?”

 - Take action against all forms of violence when you are able to oppose it (with care for your own safety).
 Speak up when you hear violent or oppressive language or comments.